billvaglienti/ProtoGen/README.md

 The packet structure
 --------------------

-Each packet defined in the protocol xml will produce code (typically in its own source and header files) that defines a structure to represent the data-in-memory that the packet transports.
+Each packet defined in the protocol xml will produce code that defines a structure to represent the data-in-memory that the packet transports.
 In some implementations you may write interface glue code to copy the actual in memory data to this structure before passing it to the generated routines.
 In other implementations the structures defined by ProtoGen will be used directly in the rest of the project.
 This is the intended use case and is the purpose of defining separate "in memory" and "encoded" data types.
 You can use whatever in memory data type best fits your use case without worrying (much) about the impact on the protocol efficiency.
-The structure defined by a packets autogenerated code will have a typedef name like "prefixPacket_t" where "prefix" is the protocol prefix (if any) given in the xml and "Packet" is the name of the packet from the xml.
+The structure defined by a packets generated code will have a typedef name like "prefixPacket_t" where "prefix" is the protocol prefix (if any) given in the xml and "Packet" is the name of the packet from the xml.

     /*!
      * Version information for the software and hardware.
 Send this packet with zero